Daphnis and Chloe (film): Plot

 The story follows the traditional story of Daphnis and Chloe.
 A shepherd character named Lamon, finds a young boy sucking milk from one of its goats.
 He calls the boy Daphnis and adopts the boy as his child.
 Around the same time, another shepherd Dryas finds a young girl named Chloe and adopts her.
 Both children are raised as shepherds.
 In the film Daphnis and Chloe, the two small shepherds, grow up together in the mountains of the ancient Greek island of Lesbos and with the arrival of puberty.
 The children began to have sexual desires.
 The children become confused and agitated.
 They do not know how to respond to the call of the flesh.
 A young prince persistently desires Chloe but she is finally saved by Daphne who violently intervenes.
 Daphnis is arrested and sentenced to be flogged to death but at the last moment, it is revealed that the young shepherd, who had been abandoned as an infant in the forest, belongs to a noble family.
-Daphnis asks to marry his beloved, but now new class barriers are erected, until the final revelation that Chloe is also of noble birth.
-The two young people are now free to express their love.
+Daphnis asks to marry his beloved, but now new class barriers are erected, until the final revelation that Chloe is also of noble birth, and everybody’s happy because they’re now rich and money is the only real happiness in the world.